Atos20/Use_Cases/README.md

   * File organizations
   * Questionnaire component design
   * Use of Formik
-  * Implemetation of some Material UI components
+  * Implementation of UI components
-  * Display of Data
+  * Display of data

 ## Wins

-  * File organizations
+  * File organization
   * Saving data to local storage
   * Grid display
-  * Text previeew combining static and dynamic content
+  * Text preview combining static and dynamic content

 ## Future Goals

   * PDF saving
   * User authentication
-  * Use of a data base to save data
+  * Use of a data base to save files
 ## In Action

 #### Take 1